JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/list/get_list_element.rst

 Description
 -----------
-This node return the element at the input index.
+This node returns the element at the input index.
 So if the input index is 1 and the input list is [1,2,3] then the output will be 2.
 (Notice that indices start from 0 and not 1)

 .. image:: images/get_list_element_node.png